n132/CSAW22-Pwn-Dev/how2pwn/public/README.md

 I would provide the skeleton code for the exploiting script.

-Your task is to read the hints in the script and complete it.
+Your task is to read the hints in the script and complete the script.

 # Debug
-You can debug on your enviroment, or you can use mine:
+You can debug on your container, or you can use mine:

-`docker pull n132/pwn:20.04` (I installed the tools with [this script][1])
+`docker pull n132/pwn:22.04` (I installed the tools with [this script][1])

 After pull-ing the image, you can run the container with this cmd:
-`docker run --privileged -it n132/pwn:20.04 zsh`
+`docker run --privileged -it n132/pwn:22.04 zsh`

 Then, you shall copy the vulnerable file to the container from the host, whose ID can be found by `docker ps -a`.